deepset-ai/haystack/README.md

     </a>
 </p>

-Haystack is an end-to-end framework for Question Answering & Neural search enabling you to ...
+Haystack is an end-to-end framework for Question Answering & Neural search that enables you to ...

 ... **ask questions** in natural language and find granular answers in your own documents.
 ... **do semantic document search** and retrieve more relevant documents for your search queries.